We have come to the end of the road of another year.

 Brand activism goes beyond diversity & inclusion.

-Together with Social Media Week we conducted a survey that helped us reflect on 2020 and prepare for the new year.
+Together with Social Media Week we conducted a survey that helped us reflect on the past year and prepare for the new year.
 You can download the full influencer marketing report here.

-We can’t wait to see what 2021 brings for the influencer marketing industry.
+We can’t wait to see what the New Year brings for the influencer marketing industry.
 To stay up to date in all recent trends and developments, check out our blog.